This post was first published in 2014 and has since been updated with more tips to fully experience the Barossa Valley Wineries.

 View from Artisans of Barossa Winery, Barossa Valley

-Maggie Beer is a household name in Australia and a visit to her farm is one of the delightful things to do in Barossa Valley that doesn’t revolve around wine!
-She’s a cook, a food author, a restaurant owner, and a member of the Order of Australia, for the promotion of Australian produce and cuisine.
+Maggie Beer is a household name in Australia, and a visit to her farm is one of the best things to do in Barossa Valley that doesn’t revolve around wine!
+She’s a cook, a food author, a restaurant owner, and a member of the Order of Australia for the promotion of Australian produce and cuisine.

 Foodies looking for unique things to do in the Barossa can join a cooking class demonstration every day at 2pm to learn how to incorporate some of Maggie’s delicious ingredients in your own recipes.